Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 search tree, and then recurses to left or right children, each time starting back at step 1.

-1. If the log entry has a parent, verify that the log entry's timestamp is greater than that of its parent if it is the right child, or less than that of its parent if it is the left child.
+1. Verify that the log entry's timestamp is consistent with the timestamps of all ancestor log entries.
+That is, if the log entry is in the ancestor's left subtree, then its timestamp is less than the ancestor's.
+If the log entry is in the ancestor's right subtree, then its timestamp is greater than the ancestor's.
 2. If the log entry has surpassed its maximum lifetime, recurse to its right child in the implicit binary search tree.
 Note that a right child always exists, as the rightmost log entry cannot exceed its maximum lifetime by